asplogic/enclose/README.md

 ### Dependencies

-The compiler parses your sources, detects calls to `require`, traverses the dependencies of your project and includes them into the package.
+The compiler parses your sources, detects calls to `require`, traverses the dependencies of your project and includes them into the executable.
 You don't need to list them manually.

 ### Assets

-If your project has assets (html templates, css, etc), for example to serve via http, you can bundle them into the package.
+If your project has assets (html templates, css, etc), for example to serve via http, you can bundle them into the executable.
 Just list them as a [glob](https://github.com/sindresorhus/globby) in the configuration file.